Couleslaw/Expression-simplification/README.md

 The simplification is done by recursively applying a set of rules to the expression until it can no longer be simplified.
 The rules are based on the properties of arithmetic operations and the distributive property.

-Expressions are represented as Prolog terms of different complexity levels:
+Expressions are represented as Prolog terms of different complexity:

 - fractions: `frac(X,Y)`, where $X\in\mathbb{Z}$ and $Y\in\mathbb{N}$
 - `typeX`: $X^n$, where $X$ is a variable or a function like `sin(...)` and $n$ is a `frac`